Call for Papers 2019

 The BHC awards the Herman E. Krooss Prize for the best English-language dissertation in business history by a recent Ph.D. in history, economics, business administration, the history of science and technology, sociology, law, communications, and related fields.
 To be eligible, dissertations must be completed in the three calendar years immediately prior to the 2019 annual meeting, and may only be submitted once for the Krooss prize.
 After the Krooss committee has reviewed the proposals, it will ask semi-finalists to submit copies of their dissertations.
 Finalists will present summaries of their dissertations at a plenary session and will receive a partial subsidy of their travel costs to the meeting.
 Proposals accepted for the Krooss Prize are not eligible for the Kerr Prize.
-If you wish to apply for this prize please send a cover letter indicating you are applying for the Krooss prize along with a one-page CV and one-page (300 word) dissertation abstract via email to BHC@Hagley.org.
+If you wish to apply for this prize please send a cover letter indicating you are applying for the Krooss prize along with a one-page CV and one-page (300 word) dissertation abstract via this link: https://thebhc.org/krooss-prize-nomination.
 The deadline for proposals for the Krooss prize is 1 October 2018.

 The BHC Doctoral Colloquium in Business History will be held in conjunction with the BHC annual meeting.
 This prestigious workshop, funded by Cambridge University Press, will take place in Cartagena Wednesday March 13 and Thursday March 14.
 Typically limited to ten students, the colloquium is open to early stage doctoral candidates pursuing dissertation research within the broad field of business history, from any relevant discipline.
 Topics (see link for past examples) may range from the early modern era to the present, and explore societies across the globe.
 Participants work intensively with a distinguished group of BHC-affiliated scholars (including at least two BHC officers), discussing dissertation proposals, relevant literatures and research strategies, and career trajectories.
-Applications are due by 1 November 2018 via email to BHC@Hagley.org and should include: a statement of interest; CV; preliminary or final dissertation prospectus (10-15 pages); and a letter of support from your dissertation supervisor (or prospective supervisor).
+Applications are due by 15 November 2018 via email to Amy Feistel, email@example.com, and should include: a statement of interest; CV; preliminary or final dissertation prospectus (10-15 pages); and a letter of support from your dissertation supervisor (or prospective supervisor).
 Questions about the colloquium should be sent to its director, Edward Balleisen, firstname.lastname@example.org.
 All participants receive a stipend that partially defrays travel costs to the annual meeting.
-Applicants will receive notification of the selection committee’s decisions by 1 December 2018.
+Applicants will receive notification of the selection committee’s decisions by 15 December 2018.

 On the 14th March 2019 there will be a special workshop on ‘Latin American Business in a Global and Historical Perspective’ which will be in the Spanish and Portuguese languages and aims to attract papers by academics who prefer to present their research in their native languages.
 The deadline for submissions is 1 October 2018.
 For more details about the call for papers and the submission process contact Joaquin Viloria De la Hoz (Banco de la República / Central Bank of Colombia) at: email@example.com.